shawngiese/writing-test/README.md

 Submit your response by hosting the files in a git hosting service (*GitHub, Bitbucket, GitLab*).
 Provide us with a link to the repository.

-Send the link to:
+Send the link via email to martina.weiss@magnolia-cms.com with the subject line "Technical Writer: Challenge".

-* martina.weiss@magnolia-cms.com